papablack/rws-client/README.md

 yarn
 ```

-Initiate cfg files:
+Initiate cfg files and webpack build:
 ```bash
 rws-client init
 ```

-to install once and then to build after preparing compionents:
+to install once and then to build after preparing components:

 ```bash
 yarn build